tarebyte/selenium-webdriver/README.md

 ## Changes

-This version remove all rubyzip requirements in favor of zipruby.
+This version removes all rubyzip requirements in favor of zipruby.
+The only edited file is `lib/selenium/webdriver/common/zipper.rb`.

 ## Install

-    gem install selenium-webdriver
+    gem 'selenium-webdriver', :git => 'git://github.com/Shopify/selenium-webdriver.git'

 ## Links